 Our environment is an essential part of our lives.
 The Native American Indians believe the land sacred.
 The Wasatch Front lies on a desert with limited water supplies and surrounded by mountains that capture air pollutants.
 All of us are dependent on our natural resources.
 We must treat it with respect.

 Conserve our scare water resources.
 Utah is America’s “driest state” (“This is a Desert”, The Salt Lake Tribune editorial, July 28, 2018) or "As Colorado River Water Users Conserve, Utah Wastes More " Water Deeply (July 12, 2018) “thristiest state” because of our use of cheap untreated irrigation water for our lawns (Water Deeply, March 5, 2018) even as Utah contemplates spending billions of dollars for new water development projects.
 Instead of increasing our taxes and state bonding (a form of tax increase) to go towards likely unnecessary water development projects ("Why did Kane County pull out of pipeline?
 It just isn't that thirsty," The Salt Lake Tribune, April 24, 2020), Utah residents need to be made aware through metered water use of our super green lawns and gardens of the huge amount of water we waste.
-The State can do better by greatly simplifying the flip the strip program and help local cities and counties develop incentives to reduce water use of lawns through the increase of attractive, low‑water use gardens and green spaces.
+The State can do better by greatly simplifying the flip the strip program and help local cities develop increased incentives to reduce water use of lawns through conversion to low‑water use gardens and green spaces.